GeorgeWeb/syclref/_api-docs/base.h/cl%253A%253Asycl%253A%253And_item/functions/wait_for/index.md

 ```

-Waits on each given . device_event
+Waits on each given device_event.

 ---